 Not everyone believes this.
 My friend doesn’t.
-Deepak Chopra doesn’t and has made a rather famous living by doing so.
+Deepak Chopra doesn’t and has made a famous living by doing so.
 He and my friend argue that there are no real material things.
 What looks to be real is an invention of limiting beliefs.
 Belief enables imaginary materials to imaginarily appear.
-Substance, pain, light, dark; all these are inventions of weak minds who don’t understand our true nature.
+Substance, pain, light, dark; all these are inventions of minds who may or may not understand our true nature.
 Christianity, I think, requires material substance, but there’s room for argument here though it’s mostly semantic.
-I know a guy who refuses Novocaine at the dentist’s office when the dentist repairs a cavity.
+Along these lines, I know a guy who refuses Novocaine at the dentist’s office when the dentist repairs a cavity.
 In his words, he knows the pain isn’t real.
-It’s merely a chemical signal in his brain saying that something is amiss with his teeth.
+It’s a chemical signal in his brain saying that something is amiss with his teeth.
 This is clearly recognized as an evolutionary adaption: teeth are essential for reproductive success: we need them for gnawing, and any infection can be life threatening.
 This guy I know, a hypnotist, has trained himself to ignore these signals.
 This allows him to have the work done without deadening.
 In this case, it’s… kind of true that believing something makes it true.
 He believes in what we know about nerves and pain and uses that knowledge for his purposes.
-I believe that science too, but enjoy my sleep at the dentist, waking up with teeth that are shiny and new.
+I believe that science too, but enjoy to sleep at the dentist, waking up with teeth that are shiny and new.

 Even for the religious, science responds with a shrug.
 Its job is to describe the natural and material.
 If something can’t be sliced, diced, replicated, or reliably explained, then it’s outside the realm of the lab.
 So science doesn’t necessarily preclude spirit but requires the same evidence that the composition of granite does.